Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-1.md

 ## 🧠 1.
 Create a Cronofy Developer App

-1. Go to the [Cronofy Developer Console]([https://app.cronofy.com/sign_up/developer]) and create an account.
+1. Go to the [Cronofy Developer Console](https://app.cronofy.com/sign_up/developer) and create a free account.
 2. Click **“Create New Application”**
-3. Name it anything you like
+3. Name it anything you like, like 'Calendar API Test'.
 4. Set the **Redirect URI** to:

 ```